 Roy Blatchford has had an extensive career in education, both in the UK and internationally.
 Over the last forty years, he has been a teacher, headteacher, school governor, government adviser and director of various educational charities.
 Roy was Her Majesty's Inspector of Schools in England, with responsibilities for school improvement and the national inspection of good and outstanding schools.

 Roy is the author/editor of over 150 books, including the best-selling 'The Restless School'.
-His latest book is 'The Forgotten Third' published by John Catt.
+His latest book is 'Must do better' published by John Catt.
 Roy was awarded a CBE for services to education in the 2016 New Year Honours.

 Stuart is an finance executive and a qualified actuary.
 A former partner of KPMG, he has also been chief actuary for number of well-known insurance groups including Lloyd’s managing agencies.
 Now based in the UK, Stuart maintains a number of business interests as chairman of a family owned insurance broking and risk management business.